rdsouza10/arduino-sainsmart/README.md

 cp calibration.hh.default calibration.hh
 ```

-Note: You might have to change the *BOARD_TAG* in the *arduino/Makefile*.
-See */usr/share/arduino/hardware/arduino/boards.txt* for supported board tags.
+Note: Carefully adjust the limits and offsets for your robot to avoid self-collision.

 Then build the Arduino program using *make*:

 ```
 make
 ```

+Note: You might have to change the *BOARD_TAG* in the *arduino/Makefile*.
+See */usr/share/arduino/hardware/arduino/boards.txt* for supported board tags.

 ## test